0xradical/respriter/README.md

 The above means: Get me `<symbols>` x and y from sprite_a and `<symbols>` w and z from sprite_b from version `:version` and return me another SVG sprite with all thoses symbols.
 All `<defs>` that those specific `<symbols>` depend on are also present in the final SVG sprite.

-If `:version` is not currently checked out, the server downloads and process the
+If `:version` is not currently checked out, the server (`server.js`) downloads the specific version to disk onto the `dist/:version` folder and process the download on demand.
+The processing is done by the `bin/build` ruby binary.
+The entrypoint for the builder is the `lib` folder.
+Upon building, the server sends the response to a cache in a s3 bucket, whose name was sent in the `X-Cache-Bucket-Name` request header.
+In the absence of this header, there's no s3 caching.

 ### Caveats